Malaysia's Prime Minister Anwar Ibrahim Photo: VCG

 China has been Malaysia's top trading partner for 15 straight years since 2009.
 Malaysia's total trade with China in 2023 amounted to 680 billion yuan ($95.47 billion), accounting for 17.1 percent of Malaysia's total trade with the entire world, according to Malaysia's Ministry of Foreign Affairs.

-Gu Xiaosong, dean of the ASEAN Research Institute of Hainan Tropical Ocean University, told the Global Times on Sunday that Malaysia is a key partner in the Belt and Road Initiative.
-Gu is positive on bilateral cooperation on major projects, such as the East Coast Rail Link and the Kuala Lumpur-Singapore High-Speed Rail.
+Gu Xiaosong, dean of the ASEAN Research Institute of Hainan Tropical Ocean University, told the Global Times on Sunday that Malaysia is a key partner in China-proposed Belt and Road Initiative.
+Gu is positive that bilateral cooperation on major projects can make further progress, such as the East Coast Rail Link and the Kuala Lumpur-Singapore High-Speed Rail.

 Ge named electric vehicles (EV), semiconductor and the overall stability of supply chains as emerging areas of cooperation and coordination.